 - After submitting your application online, you must print and sign your, and your spouse's (if required), Declaration and Signature pages.

 - Submit the Declaration and Signature pages along with any required supporting documents to Student Financial Services, 3rd floor UC or upload them directly through your OSAP account.

-Step 3: Check Status and Pick up your Loan
+Step 3: Check Status

 - Check your loan status by logging into your account on the OSAP website.